juji-io/docs/docs/client.md

-# Power Existing Chatbots
+# Programmatic Chatbots Creation and Deployment

 <p align="center"><img src="../img/convert-chatflow.png" alt="Convert existing chatflow to Juji config-doc" width="650px"/></p>

 This guide is for users who enjoy Juji chatbot's powerful dialog management, but prefer using their own interfaces to create chatflow and/or carry out conversations.
 Juji APIs can help you do exactly that.
+In other words, it is possible to programmatically create and deploy chatbots on the Juji platform.
 You just need to follow three simple steps:

 1. [Log in to your Juji account](#create-a-juji-account-and-login)
 2. [Create a chatbot and customize](#create-a-chatbot-and-customize-it)